 Erica Dorvault is an IT professional and project manager with extensive volunteer experience.
 In addition to serving on Ethiopiaid Canada's board, she also volunteers her time to the Ottawa Food Bank and “In From the Cold,” a program that feeds the homeless every Saturday during the winter.
 Erica holds of Bachelors of Science in Computer Science and Psychology from Trent University.
 She also has a certificate in project management.

-Sir Alec Reed, CBE, Founder and Former Chairmain of the Board
+Sir Alec Reed, CBE, Founder of Ethiopiaid

 Sir Alec Reed, CBE is an innovative entrepreneur and dedicated philanthropist.
 Sir Alec is the founder of Reed Executive Recruitment Agency and the Reed Foundation.
 Since the mid-1980s, he has set up or provided seed money for a multitude of charitable organizations, including the Addict Rehabilitation Employment Agency, Womankind Worldwide, Women at Risk, and Ethiopiaid.
 In 2007, he founded The Big Give, an innovative fundraising website designed to connect donors with charities and projects that interest them.
 The Big Give showcases the work of over 8,000 charities.
 In July 2014, Sir Alec stepped down from his role as a Trustee for all Ethiopiaid offices.

 - To view or download our 2017-18 Annual Report, please click here.
 For the French version, click here.